Framework-R-D/phlex-design/doc/function_notation.rst

 Representing :cpp:`void` or :py:`NoneType`
 ------------------------------------------

-In HEP, it is common to encounter the C++ functions like:
+In HEP, it is common to encounter C++ functions like:

 .. code:: c++